Sieep-Coding/accessGR-site/README.md

 # accessGR - The Grand Rapids Non-Profit for Recycled Devices.

-Play Astro is a fantastic free and open-source Astro template, built for startups, SaaS companies, apps, businesses, and more.
-With its premium design and comprehensive range of essential components and pages, it's your all-in-one solution for launching a full-fledged website.
+Welcome to the accessGR GitHub page!
+AccessGR is a Grand Rapids non-profit dedicated to providing refurbished laptops, tech support, and digital resources to bridge the digital divide in our community.

+### Getting Started with Astro

+Use these commands:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |